elidickinson/shot-power-scraper/API_README.md

 # Shot Scraper API Server

-A FastAPI-based REST API server for the shot-scraper screenshot tool.
+A FastAPI-based REST API server for the shot-power-scraper screenshot tool.
 This server provides HTTP endpoints for taking screenshots of web pages with various options.

 ## Features

 - Simple REST API for taking screenshots
 - Shared browser instance for better performance
-- Support for all shot-scraper features:
+- Support for all shot-power-scraper features:
   - Custom viewport sizes
   - Element selectors (CSS and JavaScript)
   - Full page screenshots